Currently Documented Edition Signature and Seal Markings:

 The scarcity of edition II copies of 106 suggests that only a single print run was ever made.

-Unfortunately, the time of transition from edition I to later edition II markings is uncertain, but sometime during the post- World War II period from 1948 to 1955 is likely.
+The time of transition from edition I to later edition II markings is uncertain, but sometime during the post- World War II period from 1948 to 1955 is likely.

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.